Vital Statistics on American Politics 2009-2010

 U.S. Congress.
 House.
 Constitution, Jefferson's Manual, and Rules of the House of Representatives of the United States.
 Washington, D.C.: Government Printing Office.
 Biennial.

 Solid reference on the Constitution with full notes on all ratifications; indexed.Elections

 Archer, J. Clark, Stephen J. Lavin, Kenneth C. Martis, and Fred M. Shelley.
 Historical Atlas of U.S. Presidential Elections, 1788–2004.
 Washington, D.C.: CQ Press, 2006.

 Maps showing regional voting patterns and context for U.S. presidential elections.

 Bartley, Numan V., and Hugh D. Graham.
 Southern Elections: County and Precinct Data, 1950–1972.
 Baton Rouge: Louisiana State University Press, 1978.

-Superb collection of vote returns for presidential, gubernatorial, and House elections since 1824, electoral college votes since 1789, senatorial elections since 1913, presidential primaries since 1912, and primaries for governor and senator since 1956 (in southern states since 1919); general and candidate indexes; biographies of presidential and vice-presidential candidates; lists of governors and senators since 1789; discussions of and data on political parties and presidential nominating conventions throughout the nation's history.
+Superb collection of vote returns for presidential, gubernatorial, and U.S. House elections since 1824, electoral college votes since 1789, U.S. Senate elections since 1913, presidential primaries since 1912, and primaries for governor and senator since 1956 (in southern states since 1919); general and candidate indexes; biographies of presidential and vice presidential candidates; lists of governors and senators since 1789; discussions of and data on political parties and presidential nominating conventions throughout the nation's history.

 Detailed compilation of early gubernatorial elections.